Adaptive Optical Imaging with Entangled Photons

 \section{Concept}

-In our quantum-assisted adaptive optics (QAO) scheme, spatially-entangled photon pairs are incident on an object ($t$) which is then imaged onto a single-photon sensitive camera (Fig.~\ref{fig:concept}.a).
-As in classical incoherent illumination, an intensity image ($I$) produced at the output results from a convolution between the absolute value-squared PSF ($h$) and the object as $I = |h|^2 * |t|^2$ (Fig.~\ref{fig:concept}.b).
+In QAO scheme, spatially-entangled photon pairs are incident on an object ($t$) which is then imaged onto a single-photon sensitive camera (Fig.~\ref{fig:concept}.a).
+As in classical incoherent illumination, {the} intensity image ($I$) produced at the output results from a convolution between the absolute value-squared PSF ($h$) and the object as $I = |h|^2 * |t|^2$ (Fig.~\ref{fig:concept}.b).
 In addition, the photons forming the image are also pairwise correlated in space, which arises from their entanglement~\cite{walborn_spatial_2010}.
 The second-order spatial correlation function $G^{(2)}$ can be written as